vkuznecovas/mouthful/README.md

 * mysql
 * aws dynamodb

+For a list of configuration options and config file examples, head over to [configuration documentation and examples](./examples/configs/README.md)

 # Contributing

 Contributions are more than welcome.
 If you've found a bug, raise an issue.
 If you've got a feature request, open up an issue as well.
-Pull requests welcome.
 I'll try and keep the api stable, as well as tag each release with a semantic version.

 # Wish list